stevennooijen/stairwaytotravel-backend/README.md

 - [ ] Link intro text in this README to blog post.
 - [ ] Add reference to issues with possible next steps?
-- [ ] link to API readme and link to frontend repository